Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Carbon Minimization: Holistic Design Exploration

 \subsection{A Holistic Analysis}

 Figure~\ref{combined} illustrates unique trade-offs between decreases in operational carbon (y-axis) and increases in embodied carbon (x-axis).
 In this evaluation, we assume 40\% of datacenter workloads are delay-tolerant, a realistic flexible workload ratio \cite{tirmazi2020borg}, and can be deferred for carbon-aware scheduling.
-We examine three strategies: renewable energy generation alone, renewables with batteries, and renewables with carbon-aware scheduling (Section~\ref{4_carbon_aware_dc}).
+We examine four strategies: renewable energy generation alone, renewables with batteries, renewables with carbon-aware scheduling, and renewables with batteries and carbon-aware scheduling (Section~\ref{4_carbon_aware_dc}).

 The space includes solutions that can significantly reduce a datacenter's overall carbon footprint.
-Reductions in operational carbon are an order of magnitude greater than increases in embodied carbon --- O($10^4$) reductions versus O($10^3$) increases in kilotons of \carbon.
-Yet datacenter operators must be careful in its pursuit of 24/7 coverage because some solutions incur much higher embodied carbon costs than others.
-Renewable generation alone is insufficient and solutions that combine renewable energy generation with batteries and scheduling are essential.
+Reductions in operational carbon incur increases in embodied carbon.
+Datacenter operators must be careful in its pursuit of 24/7 coverage because some solutions incur much higher embodied carbon costs than others.
+Renewable generation alone is insufficient and solutions that combine renewable energy generation with batteries and scheduling are needed.

-Batteries are essential and particularly cost effective.
 The Pareto frontier indicates that any solution for 24/7 carbon-free operations (i.e., zero operational carbon) must include renewable energy and batteries.
 Moreover, as 24/7 coverage increases, solutions that include batteries will incur smaller embodied carbon costs than solutions that rely solely on renewable energy and/or deploying additional servers to support carbon-aware scheduling.

 Unfortunately, the Pareto frontier exhibits a long tail, which indicates increasingly expensive solutions required to reach full 24/7 coverage.
-For example, in Oregon, investments in renewable energy and batteries can quickly reduce operational \carbon from 50M to 10M tons.
-But eliminating the last 10M tons of carbon will require significantly larger batteries.
+For example, in Oregon, investments in renewable energy and batteries can quickly reduce operational \carbon from ~600 to ~400 kilotons with minimal embodied cost.
+But eliminating the remaining 400 kilotons of operational carbon will require significantly larger embodied carbon cost.

 Figure~\ref{total_all} details the most effective strategy for 24/7 carbon-free datacenter operation by geographic location and availability of renewable energy.
 We show the total carbon footprint, breaking down operational (solid) and embodied (cross-pattern) components.
 The carbon footprint is normalized relative to datacenter sizes, measured in MW of power capacity.
 We annotate each bar, identifying solutions that achieve full 100\% 24/7 coverage (green stars) and those that make partial progress (red percentages).